OpenFreeEnergy/alchemiscale.org-site/content/opportunities/alchemiscale-2025/index.md

 If you're interested in engaging in any of these ways, get in touch on our [Discussions thread]()!
 We're grateful for your interest, and eager to support your contributions to **alchemiscale**.

-Together, we can make **alchemiscale** the premier execution for alchemical FECs now and into the future.
+Together, we can make **alchemiscale** the premier execution system for alchemical free energy calculations now and into the future.
 Cheers to an exciting 2025!